scipy/scipy/doc/source/tutorial/io.rst

   >>> print oct_a.shape
   (1, 3, 4)

-We'll get to the deprecation warning in a second.
 Now let's try the other way round:

    >>> import numpy as np
    >>> vect = np.arange(10)
    >>> print vect.shape
    (10,)
    >>> sio.savemat('np_vector.mat', {'vect':vect})
-   /home/mb312/usr/local/lib/python2.5/site-packages/scipy/io/Matlab/mio.py:165: FutureWarning: Using oned_as default value ('column') This will change to 'row' in future versions
+   /Users/mb312/usr/local/lib/python2.6/site-packages/scipy/io/matlab/mio.py:196: FutureWarning: Using oned_as default value ('column') This will change to 'row' in future versions oned_as=oned_as)
-     oned_as=oned_as)

 Then back to Octave: